What are the sprue, runner and gate?

 3.The center of the hole of the product must align with the main runner.

-Diaphragm or disc gating can be used for cylindrical or hollow components when concentricity and weld strength are needed.
+Diaphragm or disc gating can be used for cylindrical or hollow components when concentricity and weld strength is needed.

-The subsequent removal of the gate disc from the moulding tends to leave a sharp jagged edge about the rim of the component.
+The subsequent removal of the gate disc from the moulding tends to leave a sharply jagged edge about the rim of the component.

-The positioning of the gate inside the moulding serves to reduce post-mould finishing operations.
+The positioning of the gate inside the moulding serves to reduce post-mold finishing operations.

-Ring gates are commonly employed on cylindrical mouldings when internal dimensions are more crucial than external.
+Ring gates are commonly employed on cylindrical moldings when internal dimensions are more crucial than external.

-A runner ‘gutter’ is machined about the mould cavity and subsequently mirrored about the core，and a land is machined connecting the gutter to the cavity wall.
+A runner ‘gutter’ is machined about the mould cavity and subsequently mirrored about the core，and land is machined connecting the gutter to the cavity wall.

-Gate land depth is usually determined as a result of mould trials; shallow lands detract from the packing control of the moulding，whereas over-thick lands create degating problems and can lead to increased costs.
+Gate land depth is usually determined due to mould trials; shallow lands detract from the packing control of the moulding，whereas over-thick lands create degating problems and lead to increased costs.

 They allow a larger volume of polymer to flow through them than either of the latter two designs.

 In this case, component accuracy and weld strength are reduced in favor of volumetric throughput and packing control.

-This design of gate is suitable for thicker section cylindrically shaped mouldings with high shot weights.
+This design of the gate is suitable for thicker section cylindrically shaped mouldings with high shot weights.

 Tunnel or submarine gate